 Where would you like to venture off to in Japan?
 Classy Tokyo?
 The bustling shopping areas of Osaka?

 As you might have guessed, the large cities of Japan are indeed popular.
 However, there are plenty of treasures to find that no one knows about in Tohoku.
-There are many things to do, eat and see that is only possible in Tohoku.
+There are many things to do, eat and see that are only possible in Tohoku.

 Ancient temples covered in luscious green moss, the beautiful natural scenery that cannot be held in one's hand, experiencing festivals that have been going on for hundreds of years, the countless foods and traditional crafts.

-Not only can you find beautiful nature in Tohoku, but there you can also enjoy the interactions with the people there and their kindness, wonderful atmosphere and food.
+Not only can you find beautiful nature in Tohoku, but there you can also enjoy the interactions with the people there and their kindness, the wonderful atmosphere and food.
 Not to mention, there is the famous Shinkansen which makes for easy access.
 I cannot recommend it enough to everyone, from novices to experienced travellers.

 Your trip in Tohoku will definitely be an unforgettable experience.

-Stretching approximately 14km from Kabushima to Hashikami is a coastline which consists of various types of terrain such as desolate rocky and sandy beaches as well as pine groves.
-The Tanesashi Natural Lawn is a key example of the scenery here, consists of a natural lawn that stretches down to the beach, you'll feel incredibly liber.
+Stretching approximately 14km from Kabushima Island to Hashikami is a coastline which consists of various types of terrain such as desolate rocky and sandy beaches as well as pine groves.
+The Tanesashi Natural Lawn is a key example of the scenery here, consists of a natural lawn that stretches down to the beach, you'll feel incredibly liberated.
 The various seasonal flowers shift in color from early in the summer to the fall.
 It is designated as one of Japan's places of scenic beauty.

 |Location||Tanakubo, Samemachi, Hachinohe, Aomori Prefecture|